ossner/TUMGAD/src/Algorithms/Graphs/Traversal/BFS.md

 One of the simplest ways to traverse a graph is with the Breath-Frist search algorithm.

-Where this algorithm explore the graph layer by layer starting from a node s, where s forms the layer 0.
+Where this algorithm explores the graph layer by layer starting from a node s, where s forms the layer 0.
-The direct neighbors reachable from layer 0 form layer 1 and so on...
+The direct neighbors reachable from layer 0 from layer 1 and so on...

 Generally, the nodes that are neighbors of a node in layer `i`, but not neighbors of the nodes in layers `0,...,i-1` form layer i+1.